Brouwer fixed-point theorem: History

-Prehistory
+Before discovery

-To understand the prehistory of Brouwer's fixed point theorem one needs to pass through differential equations.
 At the end of the 19th century, the old problem of the stability of the solar system returned into the focus of the mathematical community.

 Its solution required new methods.
 As noted by Henri Poincaré, who worked on the three-body problem, there is no hope to find an exact solution: "Nothing is more proper to give us an idea of the hardness of the three-body problem, and generally of all problems of Dynamics where there is no uniform integral and the Bohlin series diverge."

 He also noted that the search for an approximate solution is no more efficient: "the more we seek to obtain precise approximations, the more the result will diverge towards an increasing imprecision".

 He studied a question analogous to that of the surface movement in a cup of coffee.
 What can we say, in general, about the trajectories on a surface animated by a constant flow?
 Poincaré discovered that the answer can be found in what we now call the topological properties in the area containing the trajectory.
 If this area is compact, i.e. both closed and bounded, then the trajectory either becomes stationary, or it approaches a limit cycle.
 Poincaré went further; if the area is of the same kind as a disk, as is the case for the cup of coffee, there must necessarily be a fixed point.
 This fixed point is invariant under all functions which associate to each point of the original surface its position after a short time interval t.
 If the area is a circular band, or if it is not closed, then this is not necessarily the case.

 To understand differential equations better, a new branch of mathematics was born.
 Poincaré called it analysis situs.
 The French Encyclopædia Universalis defines it as the branch which "treats the properties of an object that are invariant if it is deformed in any continuous way, without tearing".
 In 1886, Poincaré proved a result that is equivalent to Brouwer's fixed-point theorem, although the connection with the subject of this article was not yet apparent.
 A little later, he developed one of the fundamental tools for better understanding the analysis situs, now known as the fundamental group or sometimes the Poincaré group.
 This method can be used for a very compact proof of the theorem under discussion.

 Poincaré's method was analogous to that of Émile Picard, a contemporary mathematician who generalized the Cauchy–Lipschitz theorem.
 Picard's approach is based on a result that would later be formalised by another fixed-point theorem, named after Banach.
 Instead of the topological properties of the domain, this theorem uses the fact that the function in question is a contraction.